sensorario/SensorarioCommentBundle/README.md

 Usage
 =====

-Just put this snippet of code on your pages, to comment it.
+Just put this snippet of code on your pages, to comment them.
+And just remember to change "unique_id" for each different "thread".

     {% render 'SensorarioCommentBundle:Default:index' with {'unique_id': 'home_page'} %}